-For extra luxury, The Smoking Tire’s Matt Farah (video, with spicy language, below) recommends the 1994-2001 BMW E38 7-Series.
+For extra luxury, The Smoking Tire’s Matt Farah recommends the 1994-2001 BMW E38 7-Series.
 It too, used a very reliable BMW engine, the M60 V8, BMW Tuning reports.
-It also offered a V12, Autoweek reports, but its complicated electronics make it a maintenance headache.
-Although Jalopnik reports the V8 had some issues with pre-1999 high-sulfur gasoline, that’s no longer an issue today.
+It also offered a V12, but its complicated electronics make it a maintenance headache.
+Although the V8 had some issues with pre-1999 high-sulfur gasoline, that’s no longer an issue today.

 And although the E38 is noticeably older, as the 7-Series was traditionally BMW’s flagship sedan, it came with quite a few modern touches.
 Traction control was standard, the UK’s RAC reports, as were power-adjusted leather seats.
 Options included a heating steering wheel and rear parking sensors.
 And Autotrader reports the sedan still feels solid and well built.

 For a sportier ride, consider the BMW 1997-2006 E46 3-Series.
 Although the M3 is known for high maintenance costs, even the non-M versions handle extremely well, Autotrader reports.
-BMW Blog reports many consider the E46 to be one of the best-handling cars BMW ever made.
+Many consider the E46 to be one of the best-handling cars BMW ever made.
 And because so many were made, it’s not terribly difficult to find one.

 Although the E46’s M54 engine suffers the same VANOS and water pump problems as the N52, BMW Tuning reports overall, it’s still a reliable powerplant.
 It is worth noting, though, that pre-2003 models can suffer rear subframe cracks.
-BMW Blog also notes that because many were told their automatic transmission fluid was a ‘lifetime’ fluid, said fluid was never changed.
+Also, because many were told their automatic transmission fluid was a ‘lifetime’ fluid, said fluid was never changed.
 As such, high-mileage automatics have been known to fail.